Choosing a compatible microelectrode holder for your headstage

 The ISO range was over 2 years in development, and is now in use by some of the world's best electrophysiology laboratories for over 15 years.
 This design offers electro physiologists a holder with the highest mechanical stability and low noise.
 It offers major improvements over our original DB range that virtually eliminate pipette movement and air leakage.
 A longer barrel allows for the insertion of a small polycarbonate cylinder between the two O-rings which keeps everything rigid.
 The cylinder is precision milled at both ends to hold the O-rings in place.

-Our new DEO holder, developed in conjunction with Cardiff University, initially for dendritic recordings, can be used in any experiment requiring 2.0mm OD glass pipettes.
-This range will eventually be developed for all sizes of glass.
+Our DEO holder, developed in conjunction with Cardiff University, initially for dendritic recordings, can be used in any experiment requiring 2.0mm OD glass pipettes.

-Our first commercially available range, the DB, was an improved version of the original microelectrode holders developed in the early '90s at the Department of Pharmacology, University College London.
-All of our original users have changed to using the ISO rangeand the DB range was discontinued in 2022.
+Our first commercially available range, the DB, was an improved version of the original microelectrode holders developed in the early 1990s at the Department of Pharmacology, University College London.
+All of our original users have changed to using the ISO range and the DB range was discontinued in 2022.

 What type of micropipette glass?